gramster/gramw.github.io/posts/webkinz-are-evil.md

 .. title: Webkinz Are Evil
 .. date: 2008-02-02 05:34
-.. author: geekraver
+.. author: Graham Wheeler
-.. category: Uncategorized
+.. category: Computers
 .. slug: webkinz-are-evil

 My daughter bought a Webkinz today.
 These are cheap stuffed animals that